 If you keep getting random blue screens with iaStorA.sys (with stop code DRIVER_IRQL_NOT_LESS_OR_EQUAL, Kmode_exception_not_handled etc.) lately, you’re not alone.
 Many users have reported the same.
 Luckily it can be easily fixed…

-This iaStorA.sys failed problem is mostly associated with the Intel RST (Rapid Storage Technology), a windows-based app for enhanced computer performance (which involves incorrect use of IRST drivers to be more specific).
+This iaStorA.sys failed problem is mostly associated with the Intel RST (Rapid Storage Technology), a Windows-based app for enhanced computer performance (which involves incorrect use of IRST drivers to be more specific).
 So first we can try uninstalling them to see if it helps resolve the issue.

 To do so: